-Michael Harbour represents clients in complex civil disputes.
-His practice spans diverse areas of law, including complex commercial litigation, antitrust, intellectual property disputes, and securities litigation.
+Michael Harbour represents clients in complex commercial disputes.
+His practice spans diverse areas of law, including antitrust, intellectual property, securities litigation, false advertising and unfair business practices, and class actions.
 Michael has experience in all stages of litigation and recently served as one of the lead counsel in a high-stakes confidential arbitration hearing involving computer imaging technology.
 He has also represented clients in precedent-setting appeals in courts throughout the country, including the United States Supreme Court, the Supreme Court of California, the U.S. Court of Appeals for the Ninth Circuit and the U.S. Court of Appeals for the Federal Circuit.

 Prior to joining Irell, Michael clerked for the Hon.
 Mary M. Schroeder of the U.S. Court of Appeals for the Ninth Circuit.
 He currently serves on the firm’s Hiring Committee and is co-chair of the Summer Committee.

 • Intel Corporation et al v.
-Fortress Investment Group LLC et al., 5:19-cv-07651 (N.D.
+Fortress Investment Group LLC et al., (N.D.
 Cal.).
-Representing Fortress Investment Group LLC and VLSI Technology LLC in a high-stakes antitrust claim brought by Intel Corporation and Apple Inc., purporting to challenge defendants’ business model.
+Represented Fortress Investment Group LLC and VLSI Technology LLC in a high-stakes antitrust claim brought by Intel Corporation and Apple Inc., purporting to challenge defendants’ business model.
 After obtaining a complete discovery stay, defendants prevailed on three motions to dismiss, the final one resulting in dismissal with prejudice.
 This case was recognized by the Daily Journal as one of the top defense verdicts in California in 2021.
+The dismissal was later affirmed by the U.S. Court of Appeals for the Ninth Circuit.

 • Irving Firemen’s Relief & Retirement Fund v.
-Uber Technologies Inc., et al., 4:17-cv-05558 (N.D.
+Uber Technologies Inc., et al., (N.D.
 Cal.).
 Secured a dismissal with prejudice in a securities fraud class action brought against Uber seeking billions of dollars in damages.
 The case was one of the first of its kind, brought under California’s market manipulation statute.
-The U.S. Court of Appeals for the Ninth Circuit later affirmed the district court's dismissal in a published, precedent-setting decision.

 • Represented a leading developer of semiconductor packaging technology in a patent licensing dispute.
 The case settled favorably after the court denied defendant's motion for summary judgment.